mattyblackout/fy1009-visitsduringcovid-assignment/README.md

 # fy1009-visitsduringcovid-assignment
-Small Python project that reads some covid statistics data from a CSV file and maps a corresponding graph.
+Small Python project for a University class that reads some covid statistics data from a CSV file and maps a corresponding graph.